Administrative Procedure 314: CONCUSSIONS

 - Cooperate with the school to facilitate concussion diagnosis and treatment.

-- Report any non-school related concussion to the principal.
+- Report any non-school-related concussion to the principal.

 - Students will be expected to:

-- Learn about concussions, including prevention strategies, signs and symptoms, concussion management and student roles and responsibilities, through the applicable curriculum, and safety lessons connected to personal safety and injury prevention.
+- Learn about concussions, including prevention strategies, signs and symptoms, concussion management and student roles and responsibilities, through the applicable curriculum and safety lessons connected to personal safety and injury prevention.

-- Immediately inform school staff of suspected or diagnosed concussions occurring during or outside of school.
+- Immediately inform school staff of suspected or diagnosed concussions occurring during or outside of school or if they experience any concussion-related symptoms (immediate, delayed or reoccurring).

 - Remain on school premises until parent/guardian arrives if a concussion is suspected.